IDFCInstitute/India_GDP/README.md

 The product source from [National Centers for Environmental Information](https://ngdc.noaa.gov/eog/dmsp/download_gdp.html)

+Basemaps courtesy of Mapbox, Open Street Maps , Geoserver 2.11.2 for processing and Mapbox GL (JavaScript) for front-end development.

 **Software Required**

 **Geoserver:** Geoserver is an open source java-based software, which allows to edit